Discrete-Time Dynamical Systems

 • function iteration.

 A dynamical system evolves over time.
 A model of a dynamical system characterizes this evolution.
-Abstractly, a dynamical model must characterize the possible states of the system and provide an evolution rule for the system.
+Abstractly, a dynamical model must characterize every possible state of the system and provide an evolution rule for the system.
 The evolution rule describes how the system moves from one system state to another.
 Given an initial system state, the evolution rule determines how the system state evolves over time.
-It determines the trajectory of this system.
+Together, the evolution rule and the initial system state determine the trajectory of the system.

 Modeling Dynamical Systems

 System dynamics and agent-based modeling are two prominent yet divergent approaches to the computational modeling and simulation of evolving systems.
 Both approaches have proved their worth for social scientists.
-This course focuses on the agent-based approach, but this lecture and the next provide a brief introduction to the system-dynamics approach.
+This book focuses on the agent-based approach, but this chapter and the next provide a brief introduction to the system-dynamics approach.
 This introduction emphasizes a basic structure of simulation modeling that both approaches share.

 Stocks and Flows